Dylan Llewellyn: Career

-Other television

-On 6 July 2018, Llewellyn appeared on an episode of the game show The Crystal Maze alongside his Derry Girls co-stars.
+On 6 July 2018, Llewellyn appeared in an episode of the game show The Crystal Maze alongside his Derry Girls co-stars.
 On 1 January 2019, Llewellyn made a guest appearance on The Inbetweeners: Fwends Reunited.
 In March 2019, he made guest appearances on The One Show and Lorraine.
-On 31 December 2019, Llewellyn appeared on an episode of Celebrity Mastermind.
-On 1 January 2020, Llewellyn appeared on a Derry Girls edition of The Great British Bake Off.
+On 31 December 2019, Llewellyn appeared in an episode of Celebrity Mastermind.
+On 1 January 2020, Llewellyn appeared in a Derry Girls edition of The Great British Bake Off.
 On 26 June 2020, Llewellyn performed a sketch with his Derry Girls co-stars alongside Saoirse Ronan for the RTÉ fundraising special RTÉ Does Comic Relief.
 All proceeds from the night went towards those affected by the COVID-19 pandemic.

-Since February of 2023, he has starred as PC Kelby Hartford on “Beyond Paradise”, a spin-off of the still running hit show “Death In Paradise”.
-The new show focuses on DI Humphrey Goodman returning home to England and starting his job as DI in a small village in Devon.
-PC Hartford is his supporting constable.
+Since February 2023, he has starred as PC Kelby Hartford in Beyond Paradise, a spin-off of the hit show Death In Paradise.
+The show focuses on DI Humphrey Goodman, who has returned home to England as Detective Inspector in a small village in Devon.

+On 18 September 2025, it was announced on the Scott Mills Breakfast Show on BBC Radio 2 that Dylan and his mum Jackie will appear on the third series of Celebrity Race Across The World.